Director: Dr. Renee Pinsky (firstname.lastname@example.org)

 - Observe a sonohysterogram

-US Conferences: US Conference is held at 7:30 AM on alternating Tuesday mornings in UH- 2C108.
-Please check with Amy regarding date of conferences during your rotation.
+US Conference is held at 7:30 AM on alternating Tuesday mornings in UH- 2C108.
+Please check with Kim regarding date of conferences during your rotation.

 Appropriate reading would include: